 Until Seraina became a Host, her thoughts often drifted to Callen and the alternate life they could have had together.

 The bond between Seraina and Asher had deepened, becoming more significant than ever before.
-But moments before they made their relationship official, Seraina was sucked into a swirling vortex, disorienting her and depositing her in the enigmatic System Space, leaving her disoriented and unsure of what was happening.
+But moments before they made their relationship official, Seraina was sucked into a swirling vortex, disorienting her and depositing her in the enigmatic System Space, resulting in her not being sure of what was happening.
 Once more, Asher had been left behind, and Seraina felt a pang of helplessness, knowing there was no way for her to return to him.

 Through her unwavering determination to find answers, Seraina unearthed the crucial piece of information that would lead to her escape: by collecting points from the novel's triumphant conclusions, she could find a way back to reality.
 That was why she worked so hard to remain calm when facing the characters and tried to not change too much about the established plotlines.